agroal/pgagroal/doc/ARCHITECTURE.md

 | `slot` | Int | The slot that the message is for |

 The rest of the message is depending on the message type.

+### Remote management

+The remote management functionality uses the same protocol as the standard management method.

+However, before the management packet is sent the client has to authenticate using SCRAM-SHA-256 using the same message format that PostgreSQL uses, e.g. StartupMessage, AuthenticationSASL, AuthenticationSASLContinue, AuthenticationSASLFinal and AuthenticationOk.
+The SSLRequest message is supported.

+The remote management interface is defined in [remote.h](../src/include/remote.h) ([remote.c](../src/libpgagroal/remote.c)).

 ## libev usage